bruno-raffa/D_WAVE/README.md

 The previous implementation was written for readability, this comes at the cost of speed.

-In this version we wiilbe skipping symbolic construction altogether, working directly with variable labels and a QM object.
+In this version we will be skipping symbolic construction altogether, working directly with variable labels and a QM object.